MSH1019/Ballon-d-or/README.md

 This is a Django project that manages Ballon d'Or historical data, player profiles, clubs, national teams, and a public voting system.

+## Todo:
+- [] TODO: make an if condition to the landing_page player, that if the candidate isn't there, we should use the player img.
+- [ ] Search about postgresql
+- [ ] Add Pagination to the Landing Page

 ### ⚠ Database note
 The `db.sqlite3` file is **not tracked in Git** (on purpose — it's excluded via `.gitignore`).